oleksiyk/no-riak/README.md

 ```

 Here, 9 connections will be created when client starts, 4 of which will connect to '10.0.1.1', 3 to '10.0.1.2' and 2 to '10.0.1.3'.
 When there is a demand for more connections, no-riak will create up to `pool.max` connections and will also split them across servers considering their weight.

+If there was a connection error with any of the servers this server will be removed from the weighted round robin pool (by setting weight to 0) and all its connections will be closed.
+__no-riak__ will then periodically check disabled servers and restore them with their original weight once they are back online.